Kwak-Jin/IAIA/Project/Robot Automation/RobotAutomation.md

 This individual terminal commands are inconvenient thus, bash shell script(`.sh`) is executed for gomoku program.

 ```sh

 ```

-#### Instruction

-##### Gomoku

-1. User always plays first(Black)
-2. Camera detects the user's stone and calculates for the optimal position for robot
-3. Robot arm places a white stone

-**Caution**

-- Do not hesitate to place stone(It may detect wrong position)
-- Place stones on the correct grid to avoid recognition errors

-##### Checker game

-1. Select for mandatory jump rule
-2. User plays first(Black)

-**Caution**

-- Remove the captured stone manually
-- Place stones on the center of the compartment to avoid recognition error

 ## 4. Results